Sibghatullah-Laghari/mediconnect/SETUP.md

 # 🔑 Environment Variables

-Create a `.env` file in the project root before running the application.
+Create a `.env` file in the project root before starting the application.

-> **Important:** Never commit your actual `.env` file or any sensitive credentials to version control.
+> **Important:** Never commit your real `.env` file or sensitive credentials to version control.

 ```env
 # Database Configuration